LeaVerou/lea.verou.me/blog/2023/design-state-of-html/index.md

 - While the title is "State of HTML", certain JS APIs or even CSS syntax is also relevant, especially those very close to HTML, such as DOM, ARIA, Web Components, PWAs etc.
 - Stable features that have existed for a long time and are widely known are generally less likely to make it to the survey.

-<a class="call-to-action" href="https://github.com/Devographics/surveys/discussions/categories/state-of-html-2023-features">Now go vote! 🗳</a>
+<a class="cta" href="https://github.com/Devographics/surveys/discussions/categories/state-of-html-2023-features">Now go vote! 🗳</a>